- Well-conceived interior

 The 2020 Subaru Ascent isn’t showy or ostentatious.
 It’s a Subaru, after all.
 Instead, it strikes an admirable balance as a well-designed family hauler with a spacious interior equipped fitted a high level of safety features for a reasonable price.
 It’s a highly rational choice, and one that lets its rugged personality shine through on occasion.

-Overall, we rate the 2020 Ascent at 7.0 out of 10, which takes into account is good crash-test record and versatile design.
+Overall, we rate the 2020 Ascent at 6.8 out of 10, which takes into account its good crash-test record and versatile design.
 (Read more about how we rate cars.)

 Unlike many of its rivals, the 2020 Ascent comes in a simple lineup with few choices other than color.
 Every version, from the $33,000 base Ascent through Premium and Limited trims up to the $46,000 Ascent Touring, includes a punchy turbo-4 engine, all-wheel drive, and plenty of convenience features.
 Changes for the Ascent’s second year are limited to a rear-seat reminder, available power-folding exterior mirrors, and a few other minor tweaks.